 FAQ

 Can you have a routine if you go to bed late?Yes, a short and calming routine is better than nothing at all.
-The time matters less than consistency: try to go to bed at the same time each night, even if it’s after midnight.
+The time matters less than the consistency: try to go to bed at the same time each night, even if it’s after midnight.